 How to Avoid Points and Miles Theft

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.INSIDER SECRET: By viewing all of your loyalty accounts in one place, tools like AwardWallet allow you to find out more easily if your miles and points are being used fraudulently.
+Here’s our full advertising policy: How we make money.INSIDER SECRET: By viewing all of your loyalty accounts in one place, tools like AwardWallet allow you to find out more easily if your miles and points are being used fraudulently.

 Recent data breaches, such as those at Capital One and Equifax, are reminders that no matter how much we guard our personal information, someone can still get their hands on it.
 Our personal data is held by a number of different companies and it only takes one weak link for a hacker to succeed.